 There’s a lot of confusion about what is the best diet for humans.
-In the past 20 years processed foods have become ubiquitous and many of us don’t even know what real food is or how to prepare it.
+In the past 20 years processed foods have become ubiquitous.
+Many of us don’t even know what real food is or how to prepare it.
+But it’s easy once you start!

 What is a whole-foods plant-based diet?